Manhattan Project & Beyond

 Click on a subject to learn more about each step of the Nuclear Process.

 There are two basic types of nuclear weapons: fission and fusion.
-The earliest nuclear weapons were fission, and made from uranium and plutonium.
+The earliest nuclear weapons were fission and made from uranium and plutonium.
 These were the devices used in WWII.
 After WWII, fusion weapons were created to be more efficient, smaller, and lighter.
-These weapons are often referred to has hydrogen bombs and consist mainly of deuterium and tritium.
+These weapons are often referred to as hydrogen bombs and consist mainly of deuterium and tritium.

 There are two basic types of nuclear weapons: fission and fusion.
 Early nuclear weapons were fission devices which utilized uranium (U-235) and plutonium (Pu).
 Fission is the splitting of an atom into two or more smaller ones.
 The neutrons release and then attack the atoms, resulting in a chain reaction that grows and creates a massive nuclear explosion.
 The first fission weapons were designed like a gun.
 An explosion drove the U-235 or Pu into a core containing more material and a neutron generator which began the fission reaction.
 The gun-like design was not very effective, so an implosion design was created which compressed material using chemical explosives.
 Both nuclear weapons used on Hiroshima and Nagasaki were fission devices.